21 Best Commercial Chicken Breeds (For Eggs, Meat & Pet)

 • Save

-The White Plymouth Rock chicken is a dual-purpose breed that originated in Massachusetts, USA.
-It is a variety of Plymouth Rock chicken, which can come in different colors.
+The White Plymouth Rock chicken is a dual-purpose bird.
+It was first raised in Massachusetts, USA.
+It is a type of Plymouth Rock chicken, but with white feathers.

 Orpington